ClashC/ats-mini-with-clock/docs/source/manual.md

 * The schedule only needs to be downloaded once via [Wi-Fi](#wi-fi).
 It will be stored in the receiver's flash memory so it doesn't need to be fetched every time the device powers on.
 * To display scheduled stations correctly, the receiver’s clock must be set.
 The simplest and most battery-preserving way is to configure a Wi-Fi internet connection and then switch it to Sync Only mode.
 The UTC offset setting doesn’t matter, as the receiver syncs via NTP in UTC.
 A less reliable alternative is to use RDS CT, but this requires finding a station that broadcasts UTC time (not local time).
+* If no valid time is available yet, the clock starts from **00:00** and runs until either NTP or RDS time is received.
 * Once set up, the receiver will display station names currently broadcasting on specific frequencies (only scheduled times are considered; days of the week are ignored for now).
 * You can quickly jump between stations using the Seek mode (marked by a clock icon).
 To switch between modes, short press the encoder while in Seek mode.